Editorial: AG Shapiro challenges institutional power

 The common thread is about tackling institutions where an imbalance of power appears to prey on the weak: children, the sick, the poor.

 “I don’t know why anyone would want to give institutions more power,” Shapiro said.
-“There is no reason any entity should be off limits.”
+“There is no reason any entity should be off-limits.”

 And that’s true.
 Everything about how we order our society tells us that.